ecologytales/youandus/README.md

 A first hands-on experience with HTML, CSS and JS.
-This project is based on my personal interest and for learning purpose.
+This project is based on my personal interest and for learning purposes.
+My (future) partner is my inspiration, so all thanks to her.

 Improvements pending:
 1. The image hover pop-ups of "Love, Build, Grow" changes position depending on the browser's window size and hides the subtitle.
 Make it anchored and resize the images depending on the viewport size.